sandeepkasera/kudos-mitratech/README.md

 # Kudos - Simple Peer-to-Peer Recognition App

 This repository contains a small web application for sending and receiving "kudos" (peer recognition).
 It is split into two parts:
+**Note: I used macOS to build this app.
+If you're using Windows, use the equivalent Windows commands for the same actions.**

 - `backend/` — Django + Django REST Framework API
 - `frontend/` — React + Vite single-page application